BURIEN COMMUNITY CENTER: RAQUEL GARCIA MARTINEZ

-We are pleased to feature the paintings of Paul Illian in the June 2018 exhibit at the Pop-up Art Gallery at the Burien Community Center.
+We are pleased to feature the paintings of Raquel Garcia Martinez in the March 2019 exhibit at the Burien Community Center.

-Meet Paul at the opening reception, Tuesday, June 5, from 6:00-7:30 PM at the Community Center.
-The exhibit runs to June 29 and is open to the public during Center hours, 8:30 AM-8:00 PM, Monday– Thursday, and 8:30-5:00 Friday.
+Meet Raquel at the opening reception, Tuesday, March 5, 2019, from 6:00-7:30 PM at the Center.
+The exhibit runs through March 31 and is open to the public during Center hours, 8:30 AM-8:00 PM, Monday– Thursday, and 8:30-5:00 Friday.

 Born and raised in the Mexican border city of Tijuana, Raquel found joy in art from a young age.
 Aided by a creative resourceful mother and a father who loved long family road trips throughout Mexico, Raquel was exposed to indigenous and regional art styles all over the country.
 The colorful pottery, paintings, and hand-crafted sculptures and figurines that she saw in the states of Jalisco and Oaxaca especially impressed her young mind.
 She became a fan of Mexican folk art.

 Raquel’s main medium is acrylic paint.
 An avid sketch artist, she regularly uses pencil and graphite as well.
 She is self-taught and enjoys portraying her culture through the bright folkloric decorative shadow boxes known as “Nichos”.
 She tries to use recycled materials in their construction as well as rescued or repurposed furniture and other wooden items.

 Raquel has lived in Seattle for the past 21 years with her husband and four boys.
 She worked at El Centro de la Raza, Seattle, for 13 years, serving the elderly in her community through social interaction, exercise, and, of course, art.